brettimus/colors-and-stuff/README.md

 (The `createPalette` construction has a static `#random` method, which uses the `#random` method on `createColor`.)

 ### Fitness
-Fitness is calculated as the minimum squared secant between two hues, which makes our algorithm evolve towards complementary colors.
+Fitness is calculated as the minimum squared angle between two hues, which makes our algorithm evolve towards complementary colors.

 ### The Steady State
 :warning: **Todo** :warning: